cluetec/lifeboat/README.md

 ## 🔥 Motivation

+cluetec has been offering [software development services](https://www.cluetec.de/development/digitale-transformation/) for several years now.
+We have been contracted with the implementation and initial operation of the software for a large number of projects.
+Here we repeatedly encountered the backup issue for various database systems.
+To avoid having to copy and adapt shell scripts back and forth every time, we thought about turning these shell scripts into an application that could be used to back up various database systems with as little adaptation effort as possible.

 ## 💻 Installation

 At the moment we don't provide any installation methods.
 As we just started the project, we will start with providing the compiled binaries within the GitHub Releases.
+Later container images as also helm charts will follow.

 ## ⚙️ Usage